AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 >[!IMPORTANT]
 >
->It is the responsibility of the customer to keep track of the request dates for CCPA.
-As a technology provider, we only provide a way to Opt-Out.
-It is the responsibility of the customer to receive the data subject's request and use the available capability.
+>It is your responsibility as the Data Controller to receive the Data Subject's request and to keep track of the request dates for CCPA.
+As a technology provider, we only provide a way to opt-out.
+For more on your role as a Data Controller, see [Personal data and Personas](../../platform/using/privacy-and-recommendations.md#personal-data).

 ### Prerequisite {#ccpa-prerequisite}